docker-archive/communitytools-image2docker-win/README.md

 # Image2Docker

-`Image2Docker` is a PowerShell module which ports existing Windows application workloads from virtual machines to Docker images.
-It supports multiple application types, but the initial focus is on IIS.
-You can use `Image2Docker` to extract [ASP.NET websites from a VM](https://blog.docker.com/2016/12/convert-asp-net-web-servers-docker-image2docker/), so you can run them in a Docker container with no application changes.
+`Image2Docker` is a PowerShell module which ports existing Windows application workloads to Docker.
+It supports multiple application types, but the initial focus is on [IIS and ASP.NET apps](docs/IIS.md).
+You can use `Image2Docker` to extract [ASP.NET websites from a VM](https://blog.docker.com/2016/12/convert-asp-net-web-servers-docker-image2docker/) - or from the local machine or a remote machine.
+Then so you can run your existing apps in Docker containers on Windows, with no application changes.

 ## Documentation